 You’ll also find a host of jobs on the popular jobs boards like SEEK, Indeed, Jora, Career One and Adzuna.

-If you want to learn more about how you can work in the pre-hospital health care sector in just 12 months, call the Australian Paramedical College and speak to a paramedic career specialists today on (07) 5520 2522.
+If you want to learn more about how you can work in the pre-hospital health care sector in just 12 months, call the Australian Paramedical College and speak to an emergency healthcare course advisor today on 1300 377 741.

-A step-by-step guide and a clearly laid out plan will be created to help you understand the industry and show a way to develop a long and rewarding career helping people, making a difference and of course saving lives.
+A step-by-step guide and a clearly laid out plan will be created to help you understand the industry and show a way to develop a long and rewarding career helping people and saving lives.

 The Australian Paramedical College is the largest pre-hospital emergency health care training provider in Australia.
-As such – we help people from all over Australia to gain the essential, Nationally Recognised qualifications to allow them to work in emergency response roles, or allow them to continue their education at university.
+As such – we help people gain the essential, Nationally Recognised qualifications to allow them to work in emergency response roles, or allow them to continue their education at university.